 Aloo Methi Sabzi (Potato Fenugreek Leaves Stir Fry) is an Indian dry side dish made using potatoes (aloo, alu) and fresh fenugreek leaves (methi).
 This stir fry is made in every Indian household for their regular Indian meals.

-Earlier, fresh methi was available only in the winter and so aloo methi sabzi was a typical winter delicacy in North Indian homes.
-But now, with the changes in agricultural practices, methi is available year-round and so you can make this Punjabi style aloo methi sabji whenever you want to.
+Fresh methi was available only in the winter, so aloo methi sabzi was a typical winter delicacy in North Indian homes.
+But now, with the changes in agricultural practices, methi is available year-round, so you can make this Punjabi style aloo methi sabji whenever you want to.

-This stir fry has a very unique taste.
+This stir fry has a unique taste.
 It is slightly bitter, tangy, and spicy.
-Fenugreek leaves have a slightly bitter taste and that is reflected in this sabji as well.
-The recipe is super easy to make and comes together in under 30 minutes.
+The recipe is easy to make and comes together in under 30 minutes.

 It is naturally vegan and can be easily made gluten-free.